blacksheep-crm/devpops/README.md

 YouTube Playlist (incl. older videos): https://www.youtube.com/playlist?list=PL8ytufPqZPFGF5FQ2iTgX5PcfQOuPUtux

-# What's New in 23.9.1
+# What's New in 24.5

-AI Logging Central: shoelace UI to view and modify AI Profile log levels via CGW REST API

-Poor man's log viewer for AI logs
+ERD Viewer (Courtesy of James MacDonald)

-# Update to 23.9.1 (if you do a new installation, keep scrolling)
+# Update to 24.5 (if you do a new installation, keep scrolling)

 Import IO_Base BCRM Modified Object.sif and DependencyFinder.sif